robotneagu/Bus-Incident-Indicator/README.md

 This project aims at using the data to predict and provide BI solutions on bus incidents of the United States.

 Currently, we are looking at an application-like product where the user can do the following:
-  Type a code to get information on a specific incident Have a live BI interface of incidents
+  Type a code to get information on a specific incident<br>
+  Have a live BI interface of incidents<br>
-  Provide predicitive information on why the bus is late and what the cause could be.
+  Provide predicitive information on why the bus is late and what the cause could be.<br>

 The project is divided into two sections: a planning phase and technical phase.